Yandex Cloud

 yandex.cloud.mdb.clickhouse.v1.UserService.Create

-1. Connect to the mych cluster using the admin account.
+1. Connect to the mych cluster as admin.

 2. Create a user: